nirtamir2/talks/2025-06-26/src/slides-3-nov-2.md

 <!--
 This talk will change the way you think about handling errors in TypeScript.
-We'll explore the Effect library - and see how it solves problems you might not even realize you have.
+We'll explore the Effect library - and see how it brings errors into the type system.
 -->

 ---